 Different kinds of Nepalese and international cuisines are served in the tea house you stay at.
 You must eat your dinner and breakfast in the same hotel where you stay, otherwise, they add additional costs for the room.

-For breakfast, there are tons of options like bread, omelet, pancakes, oats, muesli, and fruits.
+For breakfast, there are tons of options like bread, omelette, pancakes, oats, muesli, and fruits.
 The cost for breakfast is about $5 to $7.
-Then, you have pasta, momo, noodles, soup, rolls, and some other dish for lunch and dinner.
+Then, you have pasta, momo, noodles, soup, rolls, and some other dishes for lunch and dinner.
 However, the best combination is Nepalese dal, Bhat.
 The unlimited Buffet of Nepalese khana has steamed rice, lentil soup, vegetable curry, spinach, and some pickle.
 Also, you can find some desserts like Pudding and chocolates.
 Lunch and dinner cost $7 to $9 as per your choice, while dessert is about $3.
-The cost for food in Kanchujunga is about $25 to $30 per day, depending upon what you order.
+The cost of food in Kanchujunga is about $25 to $30 per day, depending on what you order.

 A bottle of water can cost $1 to $2 in the higher mountains.
 When you buy 3 to 4 bottles each day, this adds a lot of cost to your time.
 So, it’s wise to carry a hard plastic water bottle and some sterilizer pills to purify the water.
 The bottle can be re-filled on the trek route or at the tea house.

 Order only one item which is high in calories and very fulfilling to your stomach

 Carry some instant coffee, tea, instant noodles, chocolates, cookies, juices, and an energy bar so that you don’t have to buy them at mountains in high cost

 Don’t spend your money on any alcoholic beverages.
 They are not just bad for your pocket but also make you extremely dehydrated and might be deadly.